 You’ll fly like a condor over rare and endangered species, including the Arabian oryx, greater one-horned rhino, Pere’ David’s deer, and Przewalski’s wild horse.

 If you’re inexperienced, don’t worry.
-Not only will the able staff give you a thorough orientation before your ride, but you’ll also have the chance to do a practice run on a mini-zipline first to get your bearings.
+The able staff will not only give you a thorough orientation before your ride, but you’ll also have the chance to do a practice run on a mini-zipline first to get your bearings.
 You can even record your journey with a camera on your helmet for an extra fee.

 Make sure to wear closed-toed shoes and refrain from any alcohol before this safari, or else you won’t be allowed to join.